samyung0/partialty.com-qwik/README.md

 ## Caution

+- **Installing ElysiaJS dependencies twice**

+  Since we are using typesafe api calls via edenTreaty in Bun, we need to install the dependencies used by ElysiaJS in our root folder for the typescript to pickup.
+However, when we are deploying the bun app, only the files inside of `bun` will be deployed (to save space since we don't need to install so many dependencies).
+This creates a problem where we need to install any dependency used by ElysiaJS twice: once in the root folder, and once inside of `bun` folder.

 - **Good Practice: Do not prefetch routes that require auth**

   An issue is that if the user prefetches a route while authed, and then logouts while staying on the same page and clicks into the prefetched page, the user can visit the site as authed since Qwik already stores a version of the authed site in serialized data and it will not fetch the site data again since it is cached already.